SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

 \subsection{Depth Change}

-To address the problem of having to fix the ANN depth during training in prior work, we adopt a general feed-forward architecture instead of an MLP structure.
-Specifically, a hidden neuron can receive inputs from any neuron activated before it (including input neurons), and can feed its output to any neuron activated after it (including output neurons).
-In this setting, depth is determined by how hidden neurons are connected and thus can be changed through rewiring of hidden neurons.
+To address the problem of having to fix the depth of the DNN (number of layers in the architecture) prior to the training process, we adopt a general feed-forward architecture instead of an MLP structure.
+Specifically, in this setting, depth is determined by how hidden neurons are connected and thus can be changed through the rewiring of hidden neurons.
 As shown in Fig.~\ref{fig:pattern}, depending on how the hidden neurons are connected, they can form one, two, or three hidden layers.
+In addition, by allowing skipped connections in the architecture, we address the limitation of MLP structures in learning the architecture during the training process.